mbround18/hammock/docs/README.md

 \* If `WHISPER_MODEL_PATH` is omitted but the `whisper` CLI is available, the bot assumes the model should live in `WHISPER_MODEL_DIR/ggml-<WHISPER_MODEL_NAME>.bin` and invokes the CLI with `--download-only` to fetch it.
 When an explicit `WHISPER_MODEL_PATH` is provided, the parent directory of that path is reused for future downloads.

-### GPU acceleration

-Build with `cargo run --release --features cuda` to compile Whisper with cuBLAS support.
-With the CUDA toolkit (including `nvcc`) and NVIDIA drivers installed inside WSL, inference will automatically use the GPU.
-Use `WHISPER_USE_GPU=false` to temporarily fall back to CPU if the GPU stack is unavailable.

-### Logging noise

-Discord occasionally delivers malformed UDP packets that Songbird flags as “Illegal RTP message received.”
-The bot now suppresses those error-level logs by default to avoid flooding the console.
-Set `ALLOW_SONGBIRD_UDP_ERRORS=1` if you need the raw Songbird UDP logs for troubleshooting.

-## Running the bot
+## Running Locally

 ```bash
 cargo run --release
 ```

+Provide the `.env` file and ensure `models/` and `captions/` exist if you plan to persist data locally.

-### Quick start with Docker Compose
+## Docker & Compose

-The repository includes a multi-stage `Dockerfile` and a `compose.yml` for local or cluster deployments:
+The repository includes a multi-stage `Dockerfile` and a production-friendly `compose.yml`.
+Build and launch with:

 ```bash
 docker compose up --build -d
 ```

-Compose builds the optimized binary, installs the Python dependencies with `uv`, mounts `./captions` and `./models` into the container, and exposes the internal web server on `8080`.
-Provide your `.env` file to the service (Compose already loads it) and mount a persistent volume if you want transcripts to survive container recreation.
+Compose builds the optimized binary, installs Python dependencies with `uv`, mounts `./captions` and `./models` into the container, and exposes the internal web server on `8080`.
+Provide your `.env` file to the service (Compose already loads it) and mount persistent volumes if you want transcripts to survive container recreation.

-### Kubernetes-friendly control plane
+## Health & Telemetry

-Hammock also starts a lightweight Actix web server (default bind `0.0.0.0:8080`, configurable via `HTTP_BIND_ADDR`).
-The endpoints are designed for Kubernetes or any other health/metrics consumer:
+Hammock exposes a lightweight Actix web server (default bind `0.0.0.0:8080`, configurable via `HTTP_BIND_ADDR`).
+Endpoints are designed for Kubernetes or any other health/metrics consumer:

 - `GET /k8s/readyz` – readiness probe (includes uptime)
 - `GET /k8s/livez` – liveness probe driven by the active guild/channel state